SilverBright/video-games-library-sinatra-project/README.md

 - Register / login / logout capability
 - bcrypt for password security
 - CRUD operations, MVC structure, and RESTful routes
-- Validations and Flash error or success messaging
+- Validations with Flash error or success messaging
 - Navbar for quick and easy navigation
 - Bootstrap for simple, responsive styling